zenasalves/Shell-Joystick-Installer/README.md

 # Joystick
 A joystick installer script for UNIX systems
-Make sure that the script have the running permissions, for do it run in your terminal:
+Make sure that the script have the running permissions, for do it, run in your terminal:

 $ sudo chmod 775 joystick.sh